Mohanesh123/ElevateLabs-Task1/README.md

 🛡️ Cybersecurity Internship - Task 1: Port Scanning
 🎯 Objective
-To perform basic network reconnaissance using Nmap in a controlled environment (Kali Linux VM) to identify open ports on devices within the local network segment.
+To perform basic network reconnaissance using Nmap in a controlled environment (Kali Linux VM) to identify open ports on devices within the local network segment.\n

 🛠 Tools Used
 .Kali Linux (Virtual Machine)